 Thanks to Paul Boyd for this photograph.

 Please read that again.
 Templot is a tool for the modeller's workshop.
 It is not a program to be used in a drawing office alongside hi-tech CAD design software and drawing packages.
-Templot belongs next to your soldering iron and tubs of glue.
+Templot belongs next to your soldering iron, snips and files and tubs of glue.

 If you prefer to buy ready-made model railway track from makers such as Peco, DCC Concepts, Marcway, Atlas, Tillig, etc., then Templot has little to offer you, and you have probably come to the wrong place.
 There are many other computer programs available for layout design using such ready-made track.
 See for example:

-SCARM, XTrackCad (free), AnyRail (inexpensive, recommended), Winrail, 3rd PlanIt (more expensive)
+SCARM, XTrackCad (free), AnyRail (inexpensive, recommended), Winrail, 3rd PlanIt (more expensive), and many others.